thacherT1D/webdevstuff/Javascript_and_the_Browser/jQuery_Events.desc.md

 ## What are jQuery events?

-A few days ago, we used JavaScript to respond to user interaction.
+A few days ago, we learned how to use JavaScript to respond to user interaction like `click` events.

 ```javascript
 var paragraphs = document.querySelectorAll('p');